betsol/angular-router/readme.md

 ## Installation

 1).
 Just install `angular-router` where you see fit.
-And include it to your page with you favorite method.

 Also install [`js-router`][js-router] library as `angular-router` is using it internally.

+You can do this with bower: `bower install --save-dev betsol-angular-router`.

+2).
+Include both libraries to your page.

 **Example:**